Moduli stacks of Higgs bundles on stable curves: Introduction

 \

-In subsection \S2.3, we define shifted log-symplectic structure on a quasi-smooth derived Artin stack (Definition \ref{qs}) equipped with a locally free log structure.
+In subsection \S2.3, we discuss shifted log-symplectic structures on quasi-smooth derived Artin stacks (Definition \ref{qs}) equipped with a locally free log structure.
 In subsection \S2.4, we recall the definition of relative shifted symplectic forms for a quasi-smooth morphism of derived Artin stacks.
 We define relative shifted log-symplectic forms for certain logarithmic morphisms of derived Artin stacks equipped with locally-free log structures.
 In Section \S3, we construct a logarithmic version of the relative Dolbeault moduli stack for the universal expanded family of curves $\mathcal \mathcal X_{\mathfrak M}\rightarrow \mathfrak M$.
 We show that the relative logarithmic Dolbeault moduli stack has a relative $0$-shifted log-symplectic form over $S$.
 Moreover, we show that the relative log-symplectic form is an extension of Hitchin's symplectic form on the generic fibre of the moduli stack over $S$.
 This was proved for moduli schemes in \cite{D}.
-The main result of this section are the following.
+The main results of this section are the following.

 \

 {\bfseries Theorem~\ref{main}} \ {\em $\mathcal{X}_{ Dol}$ is $\mathcal{O}$-compact and $\mathcal O$-oriented over $S$.
 Hence, $\map_{\mathcal{S}}(\mathcal X_{ Dol}, BGL_n\times \mathcal S)$ has a $0$-shifted relative symplectic structure over $S$.}